Judge vets potential jurors for Ghislaine Maxwell trial

 Wearing a black suit, Maxwell hugged her lawyers when she entered the courtroom and briefly sketched a courtroom artist who was drawing her.

 Judge Alison J. Nathan’s questions in Manhattan federal court were aimed at seeing if potential jurors can stay impartial in the sordid case against Maxwell.
-Nathan sat about 10 feet (3 meters) away from each prospective juror as they were put in the jury box to sit alone during questioning that was to last about 10 to 15 minutes each.

 The 12 jurors and six alternates who will hear the case will not be chosen until Nov.
 29, when opening statements will begin.
+The trial is expected to stretch to mid-January.

 Maxwell, 59, has pleaded not guilty to charges she groomed underage victims to have unwanted sex with Epstein.
 She has vehemently denied wrongdoing.